Adolescent Health Care, Confidentiality

 - Adolescent Health Care, Role of the Family Physician

 - Adolescents, Protecting: Ensuring Access to Care and Reporting Sexual Activity and Abuse (Position Paper)

 - Child Abuse

 - Certificates of Added Qualification

 Concerns about confidentiality may create barriers to open communication between patient and physician and may thus discourage adolescents from seeking necessary medical care and counseling.

 When caring for an adolescent patient:

-- Every effort should be made to maintain confidentiality and patients should be made aware that certain situations and circumstances create limitations on guaranteed confidentiality.
+- Adolescent patients should be made aware that certain situations and circumstances create limitations on guaranteed confidentiality.
 For example, detailing billing statements and Explanation of Benefits notices may be furnished to a guarantor/parent from a third party.
-Further, information suggesting someone is in imminenet danger, the suspicion or evidence of abuse, and the diagnosis of certain communicable diseases all must be reported to the proper authorities.
+Further, information suggesting someone is in imminent danger, the suspicion or evidence of abuse, and the diagnosis of certain communicable diseases all must be reported to the proper authorities.

 Ultimately, regarding confidentiality, the judgment by the physician regarding the best medical interest and safety of the patient should prevail.
-(1988) (2013 COD)
+(1988) (2018 July BOD)